Fox-ML-infrastructure/FoxML_Core/LEGAL/README.md

 - **Business bank account is open and active.** ✓
 - **Business insurance (General Liability + E&O)** — Will be obtained if a client requires it.
 Until then, it is not feasible to maintain insurance without active client requirements.

-Work can proceed once the Master Consulting Agreement (MCA) and Statement of Work (SOW) are approved.
-Insurance will be obtained if a client's procurement or compliance requirements mandate it.
+Work can proceed once commercial licensing agreements are executed.
+Insurance will be obtained if required by enterprise procurement or compliance requirements.

 ---